UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 > (Performance results -3% to +7%.
 Basically you'll have to do the testing yourself for each title.
 Note: My results only include 0.1% lows, 1% lows & average fps.
 As this is all that matters, fps highs are not included.)

 >Mouse & Keyboard:
 > You can change mouse & keyboard response times with kernel variables. this can be done with startup parameters *GRUB* `/etc/default/grub` then update grub as normal, guides can be found online.
-I have no idea for <a href="https://wiki.archlinux.org/title/Kernel_parameters"> systemd-boot</a> when i find a OS with systemd-boot i disable it and install grub.
+I don't use systemd-boot but i found <a href="https://wiki.archlinux.org/title/Kernel_parameters"> this</a> on Arch wiki.
 >
 > the variables are as follows `mousepoll=1 kbpoll=1 jspoll=1`